ReadingAndThinking.com

 After a long time and their own pains, they met in the old house in winter, all the past is unfolding in front of them, all they need is a sensitive and clear heart enough to sort out the middle.
 How many generations of grievances are right and wrong, let's put the missing thirteenth story back to the past it belongs to.

 Then, you can close the book and learn to remember, bury, and forgive.
-Let the story of the story be the story and the life of the life to be the life.
+Let the story of the story be the story and the life of the life be the life.
 After all, life is not as simple as opening, middle, and ending.

 15. Glass Town